Tunneling spectroscopy as a probe of fractionalization in 2D magnetic heterostructures: Tunneling aided by magnetic excitations

 The choice of the mapping is usually dictated by the request of ``simplicity'' for the final Hamiltonian.
 For example, in ferromagnetic systems, spin operators are normally mapped into bosons via a Holstein-Primakoff transformation~\cite{Holstein_pr_1940}.
 Interactions between them can then be neglected in the limit of large magnetic moments (which usually applies to ferromagnets).
 The final Hamiltonian describes therefore non-interacting excitations ({\it i.e.} the magnons).
 In the case of the Kitaev Hamiltonian, the mapping between spins and non-interacting Majorana particles is exact, {\it i.e.} no further approximation is involved~\cite{Kitaev_2006}.
 Excitations are obtained by combining two of the Majorana particles and have therefore fermionic statistics~\cite{Knolle_thesis}.
 For the purposes of this section, it is sufficient to know the statistics of excitations (obtained via one of the mappings above) and the magnitude of the spin-spin coupling.
 We stress that, for the derivation of the theory of spin-assisted tunneling in van-der-Waals heterostructures, we do not need to require that ${\cal H}_{\rm m}$ is a non-interacting Hamiltonian.
 All the information about interactions between quasiparticles is accounted for by the spin structure factor~\cite{Knolle_thesis}.

 ${\cal H}_{\rm t}$ and ${\cal H}_{\rm b}$ describe two reservoirs of free electrons.
 As seen in Fig.~\ref{fig:one}(b), in experimental studies performed on micron-scale van-der-Waals devices the magnetic layer is usually encapsulated within thin-graphite slabs~\cite{Britnell_science_2012,Britnell_nanolett_2012,Vdovin_prl_2016,Guerrero_prb_2016,Ghazaryan_natureel_2018}, which are themselves connected to the external circuit.
 The carrier density in the slabs can be widely tuned.
 This fact enables the observation in tunneling currents of features due to (among others) the graphite's band structure, moir\`e superlattices~\cite{Bistritzer_pnas_2011} that form at the interface, and particle-particle interactions.
-To further simplify our model, we will describe the two graphite slabs as two graphene sheets~\cite{Guerrero_prb_2016}.
-Such approach is equivalent to describing tunneling between the last atomic layer of the top electrode, and the first one of the bottom layer~\cite{Guerrero_prb_2016,Asshoff_2Dmat_2017}.
+To simplify the model, we will describe the two graphite slabs as two graphene sheets~\cite{Guerrero_prb_2016}.
+We point out that such approximation captures the main physics of the tunneling in the van-der-Waals heterostructure.
+Such approach is in fact equivalent to describing tunneling between the last atomic layer of the source electrode and the first one of the drain one~\cite{Guerrero_prb_2016,Asshoff_2Dmat_2017}.